SSL-WM: A Black-Box Watermarking Approach for Encoders Pre-trained by Self-supervised Learning: Design

-where $y_{i}$ represents the probability of the samples belonging to class $i$ and $M$ denotes the total number of classes.
-We compute a set of Shannon entropy $\mathbb{H}_{c1}, \cdots, \mathbb{H}_{cn}$ for sets of clean inputs $\{D_{c1}, \cdots, D_{cn}\}$, and the Shannon entropy $\mathbb{H}_{wm}$ for the set of watermarked inputs $D_{wm}$, where $D_{c}$ is a dataset including clean samples from all different classes, and $D_{wm}$ is built by adding the watermark to the samples in $D_{c}$.
+where $y_{i}$ represents the probability of samples belonging to class $i$ and $M$ denotes the total number of classes.
+We compute a set of Shannon entropy $\mathbb{H}_{c1}, \cdots, \mathbb{H}_{cn}$ for sets of clean inputs $\{D_{c1}, \cdots, D_{cn}\}$, and the Shannon entropy $\mathbb{H}_{wm}$ for the set of watermarked inputs $D_{wm}$, where $D_{c}$ is a dataset\footnote{The dataset is generated by uniformly sampling 30 samples for each class in the downstream tasks in our evaluation.} including clean samples from all different classes, and $D_{wm}$ is built by adding the watermark to the samples in $D_{c}$.
 So images from $D_{wm}$ also come from all different classes.
-Based on the statistical difference discussed above, we can verify the watermark from the suspect model using outlier detection methods like MAD (median absolute deviations) as below:
+Based on the statistical difference discussed above, we can verify the watermark from suspect models using outlier detection methods like MAD (median absolute deviations) as below:

 where $\mathbb{H}_{all} = \{ \mathbb{H}_{c1}, \cdots, \mathbb{H}_{cn}, \mathbb{H}_{wm}\}$.
 MAD is computed as the median of the absolute deviation between all Shannon entropy $\mathbb{H}_{all}$ and the median of all the absolute Shannon entropy.
-The outlier index of the entropy value of watermarked samples is defined as the difference of the median of all Shannon entropy and the watermark entropy, divided by MAD, normalize by the constant scale factor $k$, whose value depends on different distributions.
-Since we assume the underlying distribution is a normal distribution, we set $k= 1.4826$~\cite{mad}.
-When the outlier index of the Shannon entropy $\mathbb{H}_{wm}$ of watermarked samples is greater than 3, the probability that the output distribution of the watermarked samples is an outlier is at least 99\%\footnote{For a normal distribution, the Empirical Rule states that 99.7\% of data lies within 3 standard deviations of the mean.}.
-Hence, we set 3 as the threshold of the outlier index to verify ownership over suspect models.
+The outlier index of the entropy value of watermarked samples is defined as the difference between the median of all Shannon entropy and the watermark entropy, divided by MAD, \ignore{normalize}normalized by the constant scale factor $k$, whose value depends on different distributions.
+Since we assume the underlying distribution is normal distribution, we set $k= 1.4826$~\cite{mad}.
+When the outlier index of the Shannon entropy $\mathbb{H}_{wm}$ of watermarked samples is greater than three, the probability that the output distribution of the watermarked samples is an outlier\footnote{For a normal distribution, the Empirical Rule states that 99.7\% of data lies within three times of the standard deviation of the mean.} is at least 99.7\%.
+Hence, we set three as the threshold of the outlier index to verify ownership over suspect models.

+Aware of the invariant representation property of our watermark, an adversary may attempt to detect watermarked inputs by looking for invariant output representation produced by the encoder.
+To defeat such an attack, when performing watermark verification, the owners are recommended to sporadically query the suspect model using clean and watermarked samples alternately\footnote{The owner can also utilize multiple different IPs or accounts to query the suspect model for watermark verification.}, with the watermarked samples being a small portion of clean samples.
+Therefore, from the suspect model's point of view, the feature representation of the queries is variant, which makes the attack based on invariant representation fail.